 You’ve made your ofrenda (altar), hung your papel picado (paper banners), and decorated your calaveras de azúcar (sugar skulls).
-Now, for the full Día de los Muertos (Day of the Dead) experience, it’s time to write a literary calavera: a playful, satirical epitaph in verse.
-And relax: They’re not just for experts for newspapers and magazines: In Mexico, adults and kids write literary calaveras for fun.
+Now, for the full Día de Muertos (Day of the Dead) experience, it’s time to write a calavera literaria (literary calavera): a playful, satirical epitaph in verse.

 1. Pick someone—or something—to eulogize.

-They should not actually be dead.
+Important note: They should not actually be dead.
 You can write about a politician or famous person or your best friend or an object on your desk.
-Here’s an example by Hallmark Writer Dan T.

 El Mariachi

-In las plazas grandes and cozy small bars
+In las plazas grandes and cozy small bars,

 Mariachis are famous for playing guitars.